GUIDELINES FOR EVENT ORGANISERS

-The 2025 Championship document package has been designed by the NSW Supersprint Panel to continue the methodology used in 2024 and to comply with Motorsport Australia’s National Competiton Rules (NCR’s).
+The 2026 NSW Supersprint document package has been designed by the NSW Supersprint Panel to leverage the methodology used in 2025, to comply with Motorsport Australia’s National Competiton Rules (NCR’s) and to integrate two competitions in each event, the Pro Speed Racing NSW Supersprint Championships and the Pro Speed Racing NSW Club Supersprint Series.

-The Panel’s objective is to have the same methodology for every Championship Round, irrespective of the Club hosting the event.
-This has proven to be effective for competitors as they become used to the requirements which don’t change with each event.
-This in turn leads to a more streamlined administration process as the Event Secretary has less errors requiring correction.
+1. Utilise the same methodology for every NSW Supersprint Round, irrespective of the Club hosting the event.
+This has proven to be effective for competitors as they become used to the requirements not changing with each event, and that results in fewer administration errors requiring correction.

 The following dates will be used for promotional and communication purposes.
-Please use these dates to meet competitors expectations:
+Please use these dates in both your planning schedule and the Supplementary Regulations to meet competitors’ expectations:

 Entry information via supersprintnsw.com